SoundWire Audio Communication System

 Auto reconnect: Keeps trying to reconnect continuously if the server connection is lost.
 This may help if you have a poor WiFi connection.
 Use the “Disconnect” button Ⓧ to stop trying to connect.
 Note that when this option is on you should always exit SoundWire when you’re finished using it, or disconnect, otherwise your phone will stay awake and run down the battery.

 Auto reconnect on settings change: Normally on, turn this off to prevent audio interruptions when changing settings.
-You will have to disconnect Ⓧ and reconnect manually to make certain setting changes take effect (as indicated by a brief message).
+If turned off you’ll have to disconnect Ⓧ and reconnect manually to make certain setting changes take effect (as indicated by a brief message).

 Android Native Audio: This

-perform better or have lower latency on some devices.
-There are three possible
+have lower latency on some devices.
+There are three possible settings as

 Auto – Use native audio with small buffer sizes (32k / 190 ms or less), and standard audio with larger buffer sizes.
-Recommended for devices that support low-latency audio (Android 4.2+).
+Recommended for normal use on devices that support low-latency audio.

-Standard audio – Do not use native audio, recommended for devices that don't support low-latency audio.
-The standard audio path is more reliable on most Android devices.
+Standard audio – Do not use native audio.
+Recommended for devices that don’t support low-latency audio or devices for which native audio does not work well.
+The standard audio path is usually more reliable in this situation.

-Android native audio – Always use native audio, select if the native path performs better on your device even at larger buffer sizes, for example if Auto/Standard have problems.
+Android native audio – Always use native audio.
+Select if the native path performs better on your device even at larger buffer sizes, for example if Auto/Standard have problems like dropouts not caused by network issues or buffer size.

 On modern devices that support low-latency audio the low-latency support only works at a specific audio sample rate (44.1 or 48 kHz) that depends on your device.
-The required sample rate will be displayed when you click on this option.
-To minimize latency set your server audio configuration to match the displayed sample rate (see Selecting 48 kHz / 44.1 kHz Audio under Advanced Settings, below).
+A message indicating whether your device supports low-latency and the required sample rate will be displayed when you click on this option.
+To minimize latency set your server audio configuration to match the displayed sample rate (see Selecting 48 kHz / 44.1 kHz Audio under Advanced Settings, below) and ensure the Android Native Audio setting is set to ‘Auto’ or ‘Android native audio’.
+(If you don’t see this option your phone doesn’t support native audio.)

 PC to PC Sound Transmission

 You can run the SoundWire Android app on any PC under Windows or Linux using virtualization.
 This lets you send sound from one PC to one or several other PCs.
-See our simple instructions on how to run Android and SoundWire on a PC using VirtualBox or VMWare.
+See our simple instructions on how to run Android and SoundWire on a PC.

 SoundWire performance and audio latency depend on the software & hardware capabilities of your phone or tablet.
 Follow these steps for lowest audio latency.